-All projects supported by HUD Community Development Block Grant (CDBG) assistance must meet one of the program's three National Objectives: (1) benefiting low-and-moderate income (LMI) persons, (2) aiding in the prevention or elimination of slums or blight, or (3) meeting a particularly urgent need.
+All projects supported by HUD Community Development Block Grant (CDBG) assistance must meet one of the program's three National Objectives: (1) benefiting low-and-moderate income (LMI) persons, (2) meeting a particularly urgent need or (3) aiding in the prevention or elimination of slums or blight.
+This CDMG-MIT allocation is focused on addressing LMI and Urgent Needs.